powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 These two methods return `true` if the given parameter (a [substation](../model/substation.md) or a [voltage level](../model/voltageLevel.md)) is in the area of interest and should still be in the network after the reduction.

-Powsybl provides two implementations of this interface, but you can provide your own.
+Powsybl provides two implementations of this interface:
+- the `IdentifierNetworkPredicate` implementation defines an area of interest using a list of voltage levels or substation IDs
+- the `NominalVoltageNetworkPredicate` implementation defines an area of interest using a range of nominal voltages

 ## By IDs

 The `com.powsybl.iidm.reducer.IdentifierNetworkPredicate` class is an implementation of the `NetworkPredicate` interface that contains a set of substations' or voltage levels' IDs.

-The `boolean test(Substation substation)` method return true if the ID of the given substation is contained in the set of IDs, or at least one of the voltage levels IDs of the given substation is found in the set of IDs.
+The `boolean test(Substation substation)` method returns true if the ID of the given substation is contained in the set of IDs, or at least one of the voltage levels IDs of the given substation is found in the set of IDs.

-The `boolean test(VoltageLevel voltageLevel)` method return true if the ID of the given voltage level or the ID of its substation is found in the set of IDs.
+The `boolean test(VoltageLevel voltageLevel)` method returns true if the ID of the given voltage level or the ID of its substation is found in the set of IDs.

 ### Examples